-The right work shift calendar brings calm to the chaos of organising shift workers.
+The right rota calendar brings calm to the chaos of organising your daily operations.

 Matching business needs with your employees’ preferred ways of working is a balancing act.
-But you can bridge this gap by planning in advance, using a work shift calendar.
+But you can bridge this gap by planning in advance.

-Here’s how to cover the areas above when creating your work rota calendar:
+Here’s how to cover the areas above when using your shift work calendar maker:

 - Measure your work volume by hours, days or seasons to collect information about busy periods.

 - Use the information you’ve gathered to decide shift lengths and allocate staff cover.